Why Site Specific Wind Loads Matter Before You Wrap

 Practical Wind-Risk Checklist

-Consult a scaffold designer on extra bracing, buttresses or ties before selecting any sheet or wrap.
+Consult a scaffold designer: Discuss extra bracing, buttresses, or ties before selecting any sheet or wrap. so that wrap choice and tie/bracing layout are designed together.

-Select the wrap grade – thickness, flame rating and reinforcement band spacing matched to the calculated wind pressure.
+Select the wrap grade: Match thickness, flame rating, and reinforcement band spacing to the calculated wind pressure. in consultation with your scaffold designer and wrap supplier

-Specify weld detail – perimeter battens, vertical joins ≤ 2.0 m centres, mechanical fixing at load concentrations (returns, cornices).
+Specify weld detail: Include perimeter battens, vertical joins ≤ 2.0 m centres, and mechanical fixing at load concentrations (returns, cornices). and include this in the scaffold drawings / RAMS so everyone knows what “good” looks like.

 Direct & Indirect Savings with Heat Shrink Wrap

-Single install, Full programme – avoid the cost and carbon of 2–3 re‑sheets.
+Single install, full programme: Avoid the cost and carbon footprint of 2–3 replacements per 12-month programme often needs re-sheets.

 Wrap It Right the First Time